Programs by Campus

 Departmental E-mail: iat [at] iupui [dot] edu

 An interdisciplinary 15 credit hour research certification covering the fundamental theories and methods involved in the practice of scholarly editing and other more general applications of professional editing.
-The interdepartmental curriculum includes editing concentrations in English, history, and journalism and is administered by graduate faculty of the scholarly editions consortium within the School of Liberal Arts.
+The interdepartmental curriculum includes editing concentrations in English and is administered by graduate faculty of the scholarly editions within the School of Liberal Arts.

 Special Program Requirements